Frequently Asked Questions

 CAN WE BE SURE WE HAVE DISCOVERED ALL THE SPECIES INVOLVED IN HUMAN EVOLUTION?

 No, we cannot.
 In fact, we are quite certain that there are more species that have yet to be discovered, and researchers regularly find fossils of new species of prehistoric humans.
-When it comes to human evolution, the Middle East, Persia, Southeast Asia, and West Africa are relatively unexplored regions where exciting new fossil discoveries are very likely to be made, thereby enhancing our understanding of human evolution.
+When it comes to human evolution, the Middle East, Persia, Southeast Asia, Central and West Africa are relatively unexplored regions where exciting new fossil discoveries are very likely to be made, thereby enhancing our understanding of human evolution.

 These new species discoveries contribute to an increasingly complex picture of human evolution.
 It is now clear that human evolution was not a straightforward, linear process leading directly to anatomically modern Homo sapiens.
 Instead, human evolution can be better described as a bushy, branched network of species that followed separate evolutionary paths as they adapted to their local environments in Africa, Asia, and Europe, much like all other living organisms on Earth.